RDFLib/rdflib/docs/intro_to_sparql.rst

 Queries can be evaluated against a graph with the :meth:`rdflib.graph.Graph.query` method, and updates with :meth:`rdflib.graph.Graph.update`.

 The query method returns a :class:`rdflib.query.Result` instance.
 For SELECT queries, iterating over this return :class:`rdflib.query.ResultRow` instances, each containing a set of variable bindings.
 For CONSTRUCT/DESCRIBE queries, iterating over the result object gives the triples.
-For ASK queries, iterating will yield the single bool answer, or evaluating the result object in a bool-context (i.e. ``bool(result)``)
+For ASK queries, iterating will yield the single boolean answer, or evaluating the result object in a boolean-context (i.e. ``bool(result)``)

 Continuing the example...